 (which mmc-utils has listed as “Unknown”), the product ID had changed toNCard

-(?????), the serial number was completely different, and the manufacture date had changed to January 2010.
-Normally I would just assume that these values were being stored in the card’s flash (although probably a different section of flash than the flash core) and that this portion of the flash had become corrupted — but the fact that the product ID changed toNCard
+(where did this value come from??), the serial number was completely different, and the manufacture date had changed to January 2010.
+Normally I would just assume that these values were being stored in the card’s flash (although probably a different section of flash than the normal flash core) and that this portion of the flash had become corrupted — but the fact that the product ID changed toNCard

 ff